renatex333/reinforcement-learning/q_learning/README.md

                         Minimum exploration rate.
 Default is 0.05.
   --epsilon-dec EPSILON_DEC
                         Exploration decay rate.
 Default is 0.99.
   --random              Randomize all agent actions.
 Useful for exploring the action space.
-  --only-exploit        Only exploit the Q-table for making decisions, without further training.
+(Equivalent to "--epsilon 0.0") --only-exploit        Only exploit the Q-table for making decisions, without further training.
+(Equivalent to "--epsilon 1.0)
 ```

 Use these options to configure the behavior of the taxi driver AI model, including training parameters and file paths for input and output data.